BEAST-Fitting/beast/docs/beast_grid_inputs.rst

    * ``extinction.Gordon16_RvFALaw()``: Mixture model of MW (Type A;
      Fitzpatrick 99) and SMC (Type B; Gordon+03) extinction curves.
    * Adjustable parameters include: A_V, R_V, and f_A.
+   * By default, the curve is extended below 912A to correctly apply extinction in short wavelength by merging the observed curves with theoretical curves (see `Choi et al. 2020 <https://ui.adsabs.harvard.edu/abs/2020ApJ...902...54C/abstract>`_ for the details)

 * Fitzpatrick 99
    * ``extinction.Fitzpatrick99()``: Default Milky Way extinction curve model.